How common is mental distress?

 One way of managing the effects of a mental health problem is by talking about it.
 Whether you are living with a mental health problem, or know somebody else who is, it is important to talk about your experiences and the stigma associated.

 There are a number of treatments available for those living with mental health problems.
 Talking therapy can help you understand what may have caused the problem and how you can manage it.
-Common forms of talking therapy include:
+Common types of talking therapy include:

-Mental distress can affect each person differently, while some symptoms can be more manageable, others may need specialised treatment.
+Mental distress can affect each person differently.
+While some symptoms can be more manageable, others may need specialised treatment.
 To learn more about the treatments, the types of therapy available and how counselling can help, visit our mental health page.

 References